-Sandstorm Gold Ltd. ("Sandstorm") holds a 1% net smelter returns royalty ("NSR Royalty") on Erdene's Altan Nar and Khundii licenses.
-Sandstorm has been given a right of first refusal on future stream or royalty financings related to the Altan Nar and Khundii licenses.
+Sandstorm Gold Ltd. ("Sandstorm") holds a 1% net smelter returns royalty ("NSR Royalty") on Erdene's Altan Nar, Khundii and Ulaan licenses.
+Sandstorm has been given a right of first refusal on future stream or royalty financings related to these licenses.